-* Fees (which are exclusive of VAT) include instruction, materials, and all meals and breaks at the Møller Centre, together with a gala dinner at an historic Cambridge college.
+* Fees include instruction, materials, and all meals and breaks, together with a gala dinner at an historic Cambridge college.
+Preferential rates may be available for University of Cambridge alumni and members of the School's Alumni Association.
 Please note prices pre-registration are subject to change.

 Three nights' bed and breakfast accommodation (Sunday, Monday and Tuesday night) is provided as part of the programme fee.